petherin/architecturalkatas/icanhazcheezborger/README.md

 Requirements: high SEO; easy for users to add content; easily mashable/clickable; reject inappropriate content; easy trend analysis; user forums; user moderators; ubiquitous accessibility; easy admin "reach"/accessibility

 ### Analysis

+> Whoa.
+This is a biggie to do as the first one.
+Postponing to work on something else.

 * as a new trend is identified, create a website following it and highlighting it and allowing users to interact with it x
 * thousands+ posters